MuhammedBuyukkinaci/My-Kubernetes-Notes/README.md

 ### Service

 78) Service is a k8s object.
 It runs on OSI Layer 4.
 It can be defined in a yaml file declaratively or using kubectl imperatively.
 It is related to networking.
 Pod are behind Service objects.
 It provides service discovery and load balancing basically.
 4 types of Service objects are below:
   - ClusterIP: It can be used in binding frontend appications to backend applications internally.
+It is default service type.
   - NodePort: Enables us to publish our apps to outer networks and internet.
   - LoadBalancer: Can be used in managed k8s services only.
   - ExternalName: